-Chimichurri, a kind of spicy, vinegar-laced pesto, is the condiment of choice with the asado, or grilled beef, of Argentina.
+Chimichurri, a kind of spicy, vinegar-laced pesto, is the condiment of choice for steak in Argentina.

 - 1 cup packed fresh flat-leaf parsley leaves